jss367/jss367.github.io/_posts/2020-07-25-Spoofing-Argparse.md

     )
 ```

 OK, so like other detectron2 modules, what we need to do is call `launch`.
 But we need to do it with an `args.num_gpus`, `args.num_machines`, `args.machine_rank`, `args.dist_url`, and whatever else is hidden inside `args`.
 How do we do this?
-Fortunately, there's is a way.

-All you have to do is pass your arguments in a list to `sys.argv` like so:
+ Fortunately, the solution is quite simple.
+All you need to do is pass your arguments in a list to `sys.argv` like so:

 ```python